|

 my-generated-wrapper.c:

-The file that lists all functions (functions.txt) can be manually created or you can use fext.lua to parse all your header files and automatically produce functions.txt.
+The file that lists all functions (functions.txt) can be created manually, or you can use fext.lua to parse your header files and automatically produce functions.txt.

 $lua fext.lua Usage: lua fext.lua [-p pattern] [-c cdata-blob-file] [-e exclude-file] input-files....

-The optional pattern (-p) means that you should only include files that matches this pattern.
+The optional pattern (-p) means that only files matching this pattern should be included.
 See Lua patterns for details.

 You may further want to limit the set of functions included.
 The -e option is for a file that lists all functions that should be excluded.